 - A url without any parameters (i.e. scheme://fqdn/path)

 - An ‘&’

-- All the query parameters (combined for both the API call and those for oauth) encoded according to rfc 3986 AND sorted by key.
+- All the query parameters (combined for both the API call and those for oauth) encoded according to RFC 3986 AND alpha-sorted by key.
 DO NOT include the oauth_signature parameter in this step, because you are generating the oauth_signature.

 If you read that last paragraph carefully, you’ll note that the stuff in a signature base string is double rfc 3986 encoded.
 This means that a Yahoo OAuth access token, which is of the form ‘A=blah’ becomes ‘A%3Dblah’ and finally ‘A%253Dblah’ in the normalized Signature Base String.

 Then you apply the hmac-sha1 function using the signature_key to hash the signature_base_string and finally base64_encode the whole thing:

 - Note that the sorting and encoding of query parameters is done both when constructing the query parameter string, and when constructing the HMAC signature base string.